Overview of your Child’s First Dental Visit

 Some health conditions require the child to take antibiotics before and after treatment to avoid certain bacterial infections.
 In addition, some medical or dental conditions can make the child more susceptible to dental problems, so the dentist may suggest more frequent visits.

-Preparing For The Big Day
+Preparing For The Big Day at the Dentist

 It’s very important that your child’s first visit to the dentist be a positive one.
 You play a big part in setting the tone.
 The best predictor of a child’s behavior in the dental setting is the parent’s level of anxiety.
 In most cases, if the parent is anxious, the child is going to experience some difficulty.